 As a student in the Environmental Technology program, you will be trained to use the newest testing and monitoring technology.
 You will also learn proper sampling and record-keeping procedures through hands-on lessons, experiments, and projects that take place both in and out of the classroom.
 To make sure you have the experience you'll need, we also require two field internships.
 Careers Environmental science technicians work in the laboratory and in the field for federal, state, and local environmental, wildlife or health agencies, agricultural, architectural and engineering firms, and environmental consultants.
 You might also be employed by water/wastewater treatment facilities, private industry, utility companies, biofuel facilities and petroleum/natural gas industries.
-Click here to view the Environmental Technology Course Outline Click here to view the Environmental Technology Placement Report Click here to view the Environmental Technology Student Learning Outcomes Why Financial Services?
+Click here to view the Environmental Technology webpage and course outline.

+Why Financial Services?